imcquee/nix-home/README.md

 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
 ```

+> [!WARNING]
+> If you hit enter through the default installer det sys will control you nix install.
+We don't want this with nix-darwin.
+So answer 'N' to the first question in the installer

 2. Setup Git (if not already installed)

 ```bash